tbeckenhauer/tbeckenhauer.github.io/_postsBacklog/2018-11-30-clientlib-css.markdown

 date:   2018-11-29 00:00:00
 categories: frontendDevelopment contentManagementSystem adobeExperienceManager aem clientlibs
 ---
-I am learning AEM, and I am very new to the system.
+I am learning AEM, and I am new to the system.
 I think this post will illustrate that, and possibly help other newbies.

-When making a component, if you want to create js or css files that go along with that component you will need to use the client lib system.
+When making an AEM component, if you want to create js or css files that go along with that component you will need to use the client lib system.
 I am going to go over the steps to set this up and one of the gotchas that got me.

-First lets make our clientlib directory.
+First let's make our clientlib directory.
 {% highlight bash %}
-mmkdir navigation/clientlibs
+mkdir navigation/clientlibs
 {% endhighlight %}

 Ok, great.
 Next we need to create the .content.xml.
 This is a AEM/[JCR](https://en.wikipedia.org/wiki/Content_repository_API_for_Java) thing.  you will find your source code littered with these .content.xml files.
 On one level they feel like a mess, because they are everywhere.
 On another level, they feel like a simple way to annotate folders with information.
 I would suggest getting used to reading them.
 They are not too bad.